The Latest Technology

 Less expensive than to re-marble plaster and much less expensive than fiberglass linings.

 Excellent bonding to marble plaster, cement plaster and concrete.
-Our specially developed epoxy undercoat will penetrate the marble plaster or cement surface to a depth of up to 2 to 3 millimeters.
+Our specially developed undercoat will penetrate the marble plaster or cement surface to a depth of up to 3 or 4 millimeters.

-The combination of primer and topcoat will harden to a tough and durable gloss finish over the next 3 days.
+The combination of primer and topcoat will harden to a tough and durable gloss finish over 3 days after application.
 Further hardening occurs after water is added to the pool for a long-lasting, quality finish.
 The product can be used on fiberglass.
-In fact the swimming pool that we have coated in 1997 is a fiberglass pool and was still in use when we revisited in 2008 with the original epoxy coat.
+In fact the swimming pool that we have coated in 1997 is a fiberglass pool and was still in use with the original epoxy coat when we revisited in 2008 .

-Quality is one of the most important aspects in this market known for its pitfalls and fly-by-nights.
-We can reference you to our previous customers and show you pools that were coated in 1997 and still show no sign of discoloring or deterioration.
+Quality is one of the most important aspects in this market known for its pitfalls, watered-down products and fly-by-nights.
+We reference you to our previous customers on our home page, some with contact details listed by permission.
+Our track record can be verified by independent ratings and testimonies published on Hellopeter.com

 The main problems we found with some epoxies are: